position-pal/Documentation/content/docs/2-domain-analysis/3-quality-attributes.md

 In the context of this project have been identified the following quality attributes that are considered essential for the success of system, divided into "Runtime" and "Development Time" categories:

 - **Runtime**
-  - the system should be highly **available** and **reliable** to ensure users can access it when needed
+  - the system should be highly **available** and **reliable** to ensure users can access it when needed;
-  - the system should be **scalable** to handle a growing number of users and data
+  - the system should be **scalable** to handle a growing number of users and data;
-  - the system should be **performant** to provide a responsive user experience and minimize latency in critical operations
+  - the system should be **performant** to provide a responsive user experience and minimize latency in critical operations;
   - the system should be **secure** to protect users' data and privacy
-  - the system should be **observable** to allow monitoring and troubleshooting of its components in real-time
+  - the system should be **observable** to allow monitoring and troubleshooting of its components in real-time;
-  - the client application should be **user-friendly** to provide an intuitive and accessible interface for users to interact with the system
+  - the client application should be **user-friendly** to provide an intuitive and accessible interface for users to interact with the system.
 - **Development Time**
   - the system should be **testable** to ensure the correctness of its behavior and facilitate maintenance over time;
   - the system should be **modular** to allow independent development and streamlined deployment of its components;